 - These test scores are for planning purposes.* A placement test is given when students arrive.
 All students, regardless of their TOEFL test or equivalent test scores, usually have to take the college ESL/non-native speaker assessment test, which includes reading, listening, grammar, an essay, and an oral interview assessment.
 After this their program level can be adjusted if needed.
 (In a very few circumstances, the essay, oral interview and in-office testing may be adequate.)

-- F1 students and non-native speaker residents (or other visa types) already in the U.S. can simply take the ESL/non-native speaker assessments for proper placement.
+- Non-native speaker residents (or other visa types) already in the U.S. can simply take the ESL/non-native speaker assessments for proper placement.
 The college also offers non-credit classes for residents for workplace and home literacy, but these are not available to F1 students.

-Non-native speakers need to make an appointment for an ESL interview as part of the placement/testing process, which also includes assessment center testing, possible in-office testing, and a written essay.
-Students should select ESL Interview and then choose to meet with either Dr. Dawn Huffman, Chair of the English Language Institute (Academic English as a Second Language (ESL) and Intensive English (INE) programs), or Meredith Struebing, ESL Specialist.
-This is best done after the student has applied to the college, tested at the assessment center, and received the ESL essay and testing results.
-Students who wish to inquire about the ESL and INE programs or who are unable to schedule an interview time may contact Dr. Dawn Huffman, associate professor and Academic ESL/INE chair, at email@example.com or call 636-922-8574.
+Non-native speakers need to make an appointment for an ELCI assessment as part of the placement/testing process, which includes the oral interview, writing samples, a read-aloud passage, and possible in-office testing.
+Students should select ESL Interview and then choose to meet with either Dr. Dawn Huffman, Chair of the English Language Institute (The Academic English as a Second Language (ESL) and Intensive English (INE) programs) or the ESL Specialist listed.
+During the first week of class, the program further assesses students with a reading, writing, and listening assessment.
+Students who wish to inquire about the ESL and INE programs or who are unable to schedule an interview time may contact Dr. Dawn Huffman, professor and ELCI chair, at email@example.com or call 636-922-8574.

-For more information about ESL credit courses, contact Dr. Dawn Huffman, English Language Institute Chair, and associate professor, at firstname.lastname@example.org or 636-922-8574.
+For more information about ESL credit courses, contact Dr. Dawn Huffman, English Language and Culture Institute Chair, and associate professor, at firstname.lastname@example.org or 636-922-8574.

 Support Services for Students

-The ACE Learning Center offers an ESL Specialist as well as English and other content area specialists to work with our non-native speakers.
-In addition, the ESL program offers Conversation Circles, acculturation activities, workshops and digital platforms for e-learning.
+The ACE Learning Center has an ESL Specialist as well as English and other content area specialists to work with our non-native speakers.
+In addition, the ELCI program offers Conversation Circles, acculturation activities, workshops and digital platforms for e-learning.
 As part of the college, students also have access to Student Services, and International Student Support Services.

 Global Outreach and Cultural Experiences